 It was very difficult when I began.
 I took breaks.
 At one point I had a strange, almost “out of body “experience.
 I felt as if I was writing about another women, wondering what else could have happened to the heroine of the story, since “she” has had too many woeful experiences, one following the other.
 But “she” endured, and made a new life for “herself.”

 You have said you want to give voice to the ‘young widows who face double standards in the societies in which they live’.
-Do you feel widows and widowers are given enough support in society?
+Are widows and widowers given enough support in society?

 How important has writing been for you in times of grief?

 I began to write about my grief much later than the time I lost my husband.
 Instead, when I became a widow I painted incessantly.
 Two years after becoming a widow I was supposed to have an art show in honor of my fallen husband.
 But life took me to the United States before the show was to open.

 How important do you feel it is for people to write about their experiences of bereavement?

 I think that varies from person to person.
 Those who do not have the emotional strength to write about their experience of bereavement should opt for other forms of expressing themselves.
 As I have already mentioned, painting worked for me.
 Those who can handle the writing should do so at a comforting pace.

 Can you share with us five things, which have helped you through your bereavement?